Alex-hub-dotcom/master_docking/README.md

 - **USD and URDF** for robot modeling
 - **ROS 2 (planned)** for hardware-level implementation and control

+## Implementation Notes
+## ACHTUNG!
+The TEKO robot model was originally exported from **Fusion 360**, which uses **Y-up** as the vertical axis by default.
+Because of this, the simulation environment uses **rotations around the Y-axis** instead of the conventional Z-axis when randomizing robot heading direction during reset.
+This ensures that robots start **upright** and oriented in various directions within the environment.

+If using Z-up models (Omniverse-native or manually converted), you may revert to Z-axis rotations accordingly.

 ## Contact

 For questions, feedback, or collaboration opportunities, please contact: